kakaprodo/system-analytic/README.md

  composer require kakaprodo/system-analytic
 ```

-## 3. Publish Skeleton
+## 3. Publishing Skeleton

 -   ### Config file

     ```sh
-    php artisan vendor:publish --provider=Kakaprodo\SystemAnalytic\SystemAnalyticServiceProvider --tag=config
+    php artisan system-analytic:config
     ```

+    The above command will create the configuration file with name `system-analytic.php` in the config folder.

 -   ### Skeleton files

     At this point you can open the `system-analytic.php` file in the config folder.
-From there you can review all the settings, and customise them according to your desire.
-Then run the bellow command:
+From there you can review all the settings, and customize them according to your desire.
+Then run the bellow command to create the analytic `Hub`:

     ```sh
-    php artisan vendor:publish --provider=Kakaprodo\SystemAnalytic\SystemAnalyticServiceProvider --tag=analytic-skeleton
+    php artisan system-analytic:install
     ```

 After running the above command, a new folder will be created in your app/Http folder(by default) and in the app/Http/Requests folder. in the next section you are going to discover the magic that will be happening in these files.
 Put your shoes on 🤪